CDCgov/prime-simplereport-site/_pages/getting-started/public-health-departments/about-prime-reportstream.md

 return_top: 'true'
 ---

 Public health departments receive SimpleReport testing data via ReportStream (previously known as the PRIME Data Hub).
-ReportStream is a free and open source data platform that makes it easier for testing facilities to send their test results to public health departments.
+ReportStream is CDC’s free interoperable platform that aggregates and securely delivers public health data from organizations and testing facilities directly to public health entities.
 ![Diagram showing how SimpleReport, lab, and hospitals all send data to the Data Hub, which then sends data to state and county public health departments]({% link assets/img/resources/about-prime-reportstream/report-stream-diagram.png %})

 There are three main reasons for public health departments to use ReportStream: